plasticbugs/mrdoarcade/README.md

 - cap chomper's max speed after level 11 (or make them walk in tunnels only)
 - add patterns to leftover tiles to match those of the play field
 - add an alternative version of MrDo's sprites as Snowman to be activated by a secret combo of keys
+- average time to complete each level displayed on Wonderful screen